-Fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations must be approved and stamped by the Director of Student Activities in BH-317 prior to posting.
+Fliers, notices, or posters pertaining to events or activities planned by student clubs and organizations must be approved and stamped by the Director of Student Life in BH-317 prior to posting.
 All unapproved student, club, or organization postings will be removed.
-If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Director of the Student Activities.
+If a student or outside contact wishes to post other materials unrelated to student activities or events, the materials must be approved through the Dean of Administration and Institutional Effectiveness.